yuhang2685/Demo-SpringMVC/DemoSpringMVC/README.txt

   according to the principle that business logic (MODEL) should be separated from CONTROLLER;
 - displayResult.jsp is the VIEW to show result;
 - pom.xml contains project dependencies which are jar files integrated by Maven;
+An alternative approach is called annotation configuration.
-Alternative approach to replace configuration by web.xml/dispatch-servlet is to use annotation configuration by java files MyWebInitializer.java and DispatchConfig.java:
+It replaces the configuration in web.xml/dispatch-servlet by java files MyWebInitializer.java and DispatchConfig.java:
 - MyWebInitializer.java replaces web.xml;
 - DispatchConfig.java replaces dispatch-servlet.xml;